-Since 2015, JAYU's iAM program has provided photography and storytelling workshops to youth from underserved communities across Toronto.
+Since 2015, JAYU's iAM program has provided photography and storytelling workshops to youth from underserved communities across Ontario.
 Each year, we honour their work with a rotating exhibition where 100% of the profits from the photo sales go back to the youth.

 Sign up for the 2018 iAM program!

 Are you between the ages of 12-25 and looking to grow your photography or poetry skills?
 Are you a resident of Toronto or Peel/Mississauga?